AaronEGH16/holbertonschool-printf/README.md

 #### The marks in the format string must have the following structure (fields in square brackets are optional):

 ```
-%[parameter][flags][width][.precision][length]type
+%type
 ```

 #### Therefore, each flag starts with the symbol "%" and ends with its type.
-Each of the names (parameter, flags, width, precision, length and type) represents a set of possible values.
+Each of the names represents a set of possible values.
 At the moment our new function only presents the TYPE values and I will show them below.

 #### %c - Prints the corresponding ASCII character.